 Frequently Asked Questions

-The Soccer Tour is an eight month, 20,000 mile road trip created by soccer communications professional Steven Bernasconi to explore all levels of the sport across the diverse North American soccer landscape.
+The Soccer Tour is an eight month, 20,000 mile road trip created by soccer enthusiast and communications professional Steven Bernasconi to explore all levels of the sport across the diverse North American soccer landscape.

 Nothing like The Soccer Tour exists.
 Soccer is experiencing tremendous growth — and growing pains — at all levels in the United States and Canada.
 Amazing things are happening and I want to see them for myself and share them with others.